Exploring Contextual Representation and Multi-Modality for End-to-End Autonomous Driving: Experiments

-In this work, we have utilized CARLA 0.9.10 simulator to generate the dataset.
-The CARLA simulator provides $8$ publically available town.
-In our experimentation, we have used $7$ towns to generate the training dataset, and Town$05$ is used to evaluate the proposed method due to the large diversity in traffic scenarios; for instance, single and multi lanes roads, highways, bridges, and underpasses.
+\textbf{Dataset:} In this work, CARLA 0.9.10 \footnote{\url{https://carla.org/}} simulator is used to create a dataset for training and evaluation.
 Table \ref{table-1} illustrates the dataset details that are utilized in generating the training dataset to create a more varying simulation environment.
-In addition, the non-player-characters (NPC) are also spawned in the simulation to mimic real-world conditions.
 For generating the dataset, an expert policy with the privileged information from the simulation is rolled out to save the data at $2$FPS.
 The dataset includes left, right, and center camera RGB images, top-down semantic map information, the corresponding expert trajectory, speed data, and vehicular controls.
-The trajectory includes $2$D waypoints transformed into bird-eye-view (BEV) space in the vehicle's local coordinate, whereas the steering, throttle, and brake data are incorporated into the vehicular control data at the time of recording.
+The trajectory includes $2$D waypoints transformed into BEV space in the vehicle's local coordinate, whereas the steering, throttle, and brake data are incorporated into the vehicular control data at the time of recording.
 Inspired by \cite{prakash2021multi} configurations, we have gathered the data by giving a set of predefined routes to the expert in driving the ego-vehicle.
-The GPS coordinates define the routes provided by the global planner and high-level navigational commands (e.g., turn right, follow the lane, etc.) The routes are categorized into three settings: long, short, and tiny.
-In the long routes settings, the expert must drive $1000-2000$ meters, including $10$ intersections for each.
-On the short routes set, the expert must drive $100-500$ meters having $3$ intersections for each.
-The tiny routes set include only one driving configuration, for instance, one turn or one straight go, that the expert must complete during the simulation.
+The GPS coordinates define the routes provided by the global planner and high-level navigational commands (e.g., turn right, follow the lane, etc).
 We have generated around $60$ hours of the dataset, including $200K$ frames.